ddoa/dea-code-examples/jdbc/README.md

 	Call the <code>findAll()</code> method from your main-method and display the results.

-7. Until now, you might have caugt exceptions like this:
+7. Until now, you might have caught exceptions like this:
 	<pre>
 	try
 	{